webbiscuit/webbiscuit-website/content/resume.md

 - Producing installation documentation and support for on-site engineers using industrial secure and locked down systems
 - Writing standalone database administration tool
 - Worked across teams with staff in UK, US & Belgium
-- Replaced compatibility issues with new Windows versions and made the software 64-bit ready
+- Fixed compatibility issues with new Windows versions and made the software 64-bit ready

 #### Skills
 - C++, STL, MFC, Boost, COM, C#